 One of the most common homicide defenses is justifiable homicide.
 This is considered a “complete defense” because there are no penalties, punishment, or sentencing attached to it.
 It means that the person acted in self-defense and had the reasonable belief that the action was necessary in order to protect themselves, their property, another person, or to prevent a crime.
 This defense can also be used if the defendant was under duress when they committed murder.
 If they were forced to commit the crime they may be relieved of the charges.

 The defense can also claim that the defendant does not or did not understand that they are duty bound to not take a life.
 If the defendant was not about to act on that duty it could also fall under this defense.
 Insanity is often claimed in this case, as well as intoxication, unconsciousness, and diminished capacity.
 The defense must prove that the defendant was not mentally sound at the time they committed the crime.

 A reasonable mistake defense may also be used.
 It means that the defendant lacks the mental state or knowledge to understand that the killing was unjustified and illegal.
 Mistakes of fact and entrapment may also be used by the defense.

 If you are facing a homicide charge or if you are under investigation for homicide, you shouldn’t fight it alone.
+You need the best murder defense lawyer in your corner.
 Call Litvak Law Firm at (718) 929-2908.
-Your initial phone consultation is free.
+Your initial phone consultation with a homicide lawyer or an aggravated assault lawyer is free.
 You can’t afford to wait and see what happens.
 You need to stay ahead of it.
 Even if you are innocent, you can still be arrested and charged.
 The prosecution will usually go for the strongest, most severe sentence available.
-If you don’t have an attorney, you are at their mercy.
+If you don’t have a violent crimes attorney, you are at their mercy.
 Don’t leave your future and the outcome of your case to chance, get the representation you deserve.
 Make the call today.